 Teach As they grow older

-Make your child a part of the saving process; if your child doesn’t realize what you are doing for them, they will not appreciate the sacrifice.
+Make sure your children’s education is properly funded by setting up a saving plan early on; if your child doesn’t realize what you are doing for them, they will not appreciate the sacrifice.
 The best approach is to teach your kids along the way.
 They will be on their sometime later, so why not teach them the value of money?